MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 ## Action configuration pane

-The action configuration pane allows you to customize parameters, settings, and code for the selected card on your flow.
+The Action configuration pane allows you to customize parameters, settings, and code for the selected card on your flow.

 ### Parameters